Sentinelle: Critical reception

 On review aggregator Rotten Tomatoes, the film has a 70% rating based on reviews from 10 critics, and an average rating of 5.80/10.
-Critical assessments on Sentinelle were mixed to negative.
 On the website Movie Nation, critic Roger Moore gave the film an unfavorable review, calling it a "tight but illogical skips-a step-or-three thriller".
 On the website The Last Thing I See, a review calls the film's plot "lean and spare, without much fat or wasted time" but praises Klara's character development.
 Decider reviewer Johnny Loftus says that "Sentinelle balances its beats of emotional trauma against the darker forces of vigilantism.
 It doesn’t forgive its main character’s drastic actions, but it illustrates...how she got there."
 Vulture critic Bilge Ebiri, who quips that this movie is "John Wick on the Riviera", praises the film's "lean, modest efficiency...that knows how to grab your attention and not overstay its welcome."
 Digital Spy reviewer Ian Sandwell gives a negative review, stating that "Sentinelle leans heavily on clichés, copious slow-motion shots and lingering silences to highlight Klara's mental state post-war", saying "[i]t's nothing we haven't seen before and contains no depth or exploration of the issues."
 Sandwell also states that the film gives its lead no "quirks" as a revenge-heroine, other than depicting her as not very good at her one-woman attacks; apart from this, he says "there are no other surprises in store plot-wise as events otherwise play out predictably."